rrovetto/clarifying-concepts/README.md

 collectively a simple service providing easy-to-grasp explanations and lecture services that clarify concepts in selected topics.

+The name of the service 'Clarifying concepts' or 'Clarifyinh complex concepts' should be read and interpreted in the sense of the activity of better explaining concepts, topics, ideas, etc. It should not primarily (if not at all) be read or interpreted in these of the word 'clarifying' being used as an adjective or modifier of 'concepts'.

 ## Status
 The service provider is available for hire, collaborations, etc. Products are available for purchase (contact for list).
 This GitHub repository is _under-construction_, and provides links to others for specific concepts addressed by C<sup>2</sup>.